okx/okexchain-docs/building-modules/wasm-module/instruction-manual.md

 > If the size of the wasm file compiled by your own contract through the above operations is too large, it will consume a high amount of gas when uploading the contract code.
 So in order to reduce gas costs, you need to use the optimized compiler (hyperlink in subsection below) wasm file.

 ### Optimized compiler (optional)
 To keep gas costs down, the binary size should be as small as possible.
 This will lower deployment costs and lower the cost per interaction.
 You can use [rust-optimizer](https://github.com/CosmWasm/rust-optimizer) to optimize the production code.
-Generate repeatable builds of OKTCWasm smart contracts.
+Generate repeatable builds of OKTC wasm smart contracts.
 This means that a third party can verify that the contract is actually the declared code.

 **Note: You need to install [Docker](https://www.docker.com/) before you can use rust-optimizer.**